 Since 2017, this process has become much simpler.
 Jonny Perl’s DNAPainter was developed in 2017 and then won Rootstech’s DNA Innovaton Contest in February 2018.
 Subsequently, he took Blaine’s Shared cM Project chart and made it interactive.
 Perl’s latest online version is called the “Shared cM Project 3.0 tool v4” and it breaks down the percentages of each likely cluster of relationships.
 He used statistics from Leah Larkin, The DNA Geek.

-Family history and genealogy research has become more popular in American culture in recent years.
+Genealogy and family history research has become more popular in American culture in recent years.
 The advent of affordable DNA testing has a lot to do with this.
 Prices have dropped dramatically, and now for $100 or less, an autosomal DNA test can provide you with an ethnicity estimate and with DNA cousin matches.
 DNA testing and genealogy now build on each other, drawing energy and insight from each other’s domain.
 DNA results without genealogy are usually not particularly useful, so genealogy becomes a necessary part of the investigation.

 Many people have done these tests but are not quite sure what to do with the great quantity of genealogical and DNA data generated.
 As with traditional genealogy using paper or digital records, a professional can often discern more from your data than meets the eye.
 The experts at Price Genealogy can help you solve long-standing problems by analyzing your DNA and the traditional sources.